Cord blood and transplant

 A. Studies show that when donated cells closely match a patient, their chances of transplant success improve.
 Patients are more likely to match someone who shares their racial or ethnic heritage.

 Increasing the diversity of cord blood units on the registry makes it possible for more patients to receive a transplant.
-In 2013, 34% of minority patients who received a transplant used cord blood.
+In 2014, 29% of cord blood transplants were for minority patients.

 Options for umbilical cord blood